garrettlducharme/movie_analysis/README.md

 Notebook with plots and tables that provide a narrative of the findings as opposed to a technical writeup

+### movie_analysis_presentation.pdf

+A pdf of the slide deck used to present this work

 ### img

 Folder containing images for the nontechnical notebook